 Do you have a mysterious, unpleasant odor in your kitchen?
-Something that doesn’t go away, no matter how many how many times you mop or take out the garbage?
+Something that doesn’t go away, no matter how many times you mop or take out the garbage?
 Check your kitchen sink.

-We don’t think about it, but the kitchen sink might be the hardest working plumbing appliance in the house.
-If there’s a problem with it, chances are the food you run through the disposal or the grease you rinse off dirty plates isn’t being properly removed from your house.
+Your kitchen sink might be the hardest working plumbing appliance in your home.
+If there’s a problem with it, chances are the food you run through the disposal or the grease you rinse off dirty plates isn’t getting properly removed from your house.

 When food or grease gets caught in your kitchen sink’s pipes, it begins to rot.
-Rotting food or other debris caught in your kitchen sink can produce terrible smells.
+Rotting food or other debris can produce terrible smells and become a breeding ground for bacteria and pests.
 Even if you don’t have a disposal, the kind of stuff that drops down the kitchen sink’s drain can collect and start to smell surprisingly quickly.
-If your kitchen sink has an odor you just can’t scrub out, here are a couple explanations and what you can do about it.
+If your kitchen sink has a sour odor that you just can’t scrub away, here are a couple possible explanations and what you can do about it.

 Grease in the Drain

 If you pour cooking grease or vegetable oil down your kitchen sink’s drain, it can congeal to the sides of the drain, disposal, or lower pipe.
-Then, the grease starts to decompose, and a rotting smell wafts back up out of the sink and into your kitchen.
-Once the grease collects on the sides of the drain, it can even catch food and other debris, making the smell even worse.
+Then, the grease starts to decompose and trap other falling debris.
+Soon, an unruly rotting smell wafts back up out of the sink and into your kitchen.

 Scoop about a cup of baking soda into your kitchen sink’s drain.
 Follow that up with about as much vinegar, then let it sit for about ten minutes.
 While the mixture is doing its thing, boil a pot of water.
-When about ten minutes have passed, dump the boiling water into the sink.
-Hopefully, the baking soda and vinegar will foam up and eat away the grease in your drain, and then the boiling water will help it along out of the drain.
+When ten minutes have passed, pour the boiling water into the sink.
+The baking soda and vinegar should foam up and eat away the grease in your drain, and then the boiling water will flush it all out.

 Dirty Garbage Disposal